SalishSeaCast/SOG/docs/workflows.rst

    before you push changes to the central, shared repositories so that the email notification and buildbot hooks will work properly.

-These instructions assume that you use :command:`emacs` as your editor.
+These instructions assume that you use :program:`emacs` as your editor.

 #.
 Set the :envvar:`EDITOR` and :envvar:`VISUAL` environment variables
-   to :command:`emacs` to ensure that Mercurial will take you into :command:`emacs`, not :command:`vi` for creation of commit messages, etc.  If you use :command:`bash` as your shell use:
+   to :program:`emacs` to ensure that Mercurial will take you into :program:`emacs`, not :program:`vi` for creation of commit messages, etc.  If you use :program:`bash` as your shell use:

    .. code-block:: sh